maguire-lab/maguire-lab.github.io/_pages/teaching.md

 HCI.
 What is a random number, probability mass and density functions, data analytics, probabilistic reasoning, basic hypothesis testing, sample size estimation, and inter-rater reliability.
 Applications and relevance of these concepts in computer science will be emphasized.

+## Genomic Medicine (6XXX/4XXX)
+This course is still under developement but will be a broad introduction to the ways in which genomic data is used in medicine.
+This encompasses infectious disease genomic epidemiology and topics in human genomics (such as genome-wide assocation studies).

+This course is offered jointly to the graduate students across the Faculty of Medicine (and listed within [Community Health & Epidemiology](https://www.dal.ca/academics/programs/graduate/community-health-epidemiology/program-details/courses.html)) and the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience/graduate-programs.html).

+It will also be open to advanced undergraduates as a final year elective.

 # Other Courses